A record of sorts. Beating my personal bests.

 We went back to Kiangan back to the Shrine where we were checked in.
 Showered.
 Walked towards the house of the bride, Lenore.

 Lenore was a social worker working for the Child Protection Unit where Yella also works.
 She is a 40ish single mom, and was about to marry Paul, a 50ish American divorcee.
 They met 20 years ago, as maid of honor and bestman to Lenore’s cousin, and Paul’s brother’s wedding.
 No sparks, but they met again after 20 years, fell in love, and was about to marry.
 Their wedding was actually our pretext to having ourselves a grand vacation.
+An Ifugao wedding is more than just interesting.
+It is such a memorable, astounding experience.
+It is steeped in tradition, and very rich with symbolistic rituals.
+There are pre-wedding and post-wedding rituals that involve the slaughter of pigs, cows, carabaos and chickens.
+I do not think I will get into detail with this because it requires much cultural tolerance to appreciate.
+Some parts are gruesome but we had to respect the cultural differences.

 During the eve of the wedding, we were at Lenore’s house.
 There were some rituals done.
 We did not understand the dialect used so mainly we just watched.
 There were gongs playing, dancing, chanting, and lots of ground stomping.
 Ancestors were called, gods were invoked.
 Afterward, the priests and the couple, who were forbidden to touch each other, walked to a neighbor’s house to drink rice wine brewed specifically for the occasion.
 The wine tasted good.
 We continued to just watch and take photos because the people were conversing in their dialect and we could only guess what they were talking about.
 Poor groom, of course, was hopelessly lost.

 We went back to the house for the highlight of the evening – the “poor piggy should have stayed at home” scene.
 The main ritual involved the sacrifice of a native pig and the extraction of its liver as an unusual alternative for tea leaves.
 The chief priest looked at the state of the liver and the bile sack to determine if the union was to be blessed by the gods.
 The liver seemed to have passed merit, and the shaman foretold that the coupling would be successful and fruitful.
 Offspring will be many despite them being 40ish and 50ish old already.
+The ceremony went on till dawn.
+Chanting and dancing mostly.
+But we left right after dinner.
+Which was merely choked down out of respect.
+Nothing like witnessing a pig execution to ruin the appetite.

 The next morning was the Catholic wedding, which we decided to skip.
 We instead went to the market where we did not find anything of interest.
 They were selling city stuff – plastics, fake jeans, etc.